norkos/account-management/README.md

 ## What is this project about ?

-The goal of the project was to play with the Microservice architecture and improve Python skills
+The goal of the project was to play with the Microservice architecture.

 ### User stories